 Chong S. Park

-Based in Ropes & Gray’s Washington, D.C. and San Francisco offices, Chong is renowned for his experience as a litigator, having served five years as a senior attorney at the Federal Trade Commission, Bureau of Competition, Anticompetitive Practices Division, and also having served previously as a Deputy City Attorney on the labor and employment and trial teams for the City and County of San Francisco.
+Based in Ropes & Gray’s Washington, D.C. and San Francisco offices, Chong is renowned for his experience as a litigator, having served five years as a senior trial attorney at the Federal Trade Commission, and also having served previously as a Deputy City Attorney on the labor and employment and trial teams for the City and County of San Francisco.

 Chong has first-chaired bench and jury trials in federal and state courts and has substantial experience in class action litigation and government enforcement actions.
 His practice focuses on high-stakes matters, representation in government regulatory proceedings and investigations, alternative dispute resolution, and counseling.
 In proceedings initiated by government agencies, Chong has significant experience representing clients before the FTC, DOJ and the European Commission Directorate-General for Competition.
-Chong has also served as the lead attorney representing individual clients, including in one case where he secured a finding of actual innocence for a client who had been wrongfully convicted of a serious crime.
+He also has represented clients in proceedings initiated by various State Attorneys General.

-Chong has represented companies as both plaintiffs and defendants in complex litigation.
+Chong has represented companies in government investigations as both plaintiffs and defendants in complex litigation.
 His clients come from diverse business sectors including technology, health care, pharmaceutical, telecommunications, manufacturing, financial services, food and beverage, and oil and gas.